ClintonAImadscience/terror-forge/README.md

    - `MIDDLE_SEGMENT_DURATION` to how many seconds you want
    - `CUSTOM_LABEL` to tag your output files
    - Your YouTube URLs
 4. Run Block 5 — it’ll do everything else
+5. Oh wait you'll also need to set the paths for storing the data, to your Google Drive lol

 ---

-## 📁 Output
+## Output

 You’ll get `.wav` files like:/MyDrive/YouTubeAudio/Hook_Security_CEO_audio_0_SPEAKER_01_48000Hz.wav

-All ready to plug into a TTS model like FastPitch or fine-tuning stack of your choice.

 ---

-## 📜 License
+##  License

 This project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) License.
-✅ Free to use commercially
-✅ Free to remix
+Free to use commercially   Free to remix
-📣 Just give me credit if you use it
+Just give me credit if you use it

 ---